Skip to Content

 • Is delivered to the patient’s home

-• Should be kept in the refrigerator
+• Should be stored in the refrigerator to keep the medicines active

 Medicines in the Pack